Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Good news!
 Your bachelor’s degree is likely to include an internship that satisfies the practicum requirement for licensure.

 Throughout your practicum, you will receive supervision from experienced professionals in the field.
-You will be working under the direct oversight of a licensed addiction counselor who provides feedback and guidance on your counseling techniques.
+You will work under the direct supervision of a licensed addiction counselor, who will provide feedback and guidance on your counseling techniques.
 During this supervision, you’ll undergo regular evaluations to assess your progress and areas for improvement.

 As part of the licensure process, you’ll need to document your practicum and supervision experience.
 This includes: